Jean Paul Médaille

-Jean Paul Médaille (29 January 1618 – 15 May 1689) was a French Jesuit missionary, and founder of an order of Catholic religious sisters.
-While the Catholic Encyclopedia (1911) and the Encyclopedia of Canada attribute the founding of the Sisters of St. Joseph to Jean Paul Médaille, at least three congregations of sisters identify his older brother Jean Pierre Médaille (1610-1669) as founder of the Order.
+Jean Paul Médaille, SJ (29 January 1618 – 15 May 1689) was a French Jesuit missionary.

+Jean Paul Médaille

-John Paul Médaille was born on 29 January 1618 at Carcassonne, Department of Aude, France.
+Jean Paul Médaille was born on 29 January 1618 at Carcassonne, Department of Aude, France.
 He entered the Society of Jesus on 15 August 1640, and after completing his studies spent a number of years in the classroom, teaching both the lower and higher studies of the college courses and particularly, for the space of six years, philosophy.

 Later he was applied to preaching, his life's work; to this he gave himself up almost exclusively for eighteen years, until advancing age forced him instead to take up directing sodalities and hearing confessions.

 He was one of the number of missioners formed in the school of St. Francis Regis of the Society of Jesus, and spent years in the evangelization of Velay, Auvergne, Languedoc, and Aveyron.

-According to the Encyclopedia of Canada, on 15 October 1650, Medaille introduced the first Daughters of St. Joseph to the bishop of Le Puy.
+According to the Encyclopedia of Canada, on 15 October 1650, Medaille introduced the first Sisters of St. Joseph to the Bishop of Le Puy.
+While the Catholic Encyclopedia (1911) and the Encyclopedia of Canada attribute the founding of the Sisters of St. Joseph to Médaille, other sources identify his older brother Jean Pierre Médaille (1610-1669) as founder of the order.

-He died at Auch, Department of Gers, France.

-Life
+Médaille died at Auch in 1689.